Data-Driven Merton's Strategies via Policy Randomization: Problem Formulation

+where $W_T^a$ is defined by \eqref{eq:model factor}-\eqref{classical_wealth} and $U(\cdot)$ is a utility function.
 We focus on the constant relative risk aversion (CRRA) utility function in the main body of this paper, i.e., $U(w) = \frac{w^{1-\gamma} - 1}{1-\gamma}$, where $1\neq\gamma > 0$ is the relative risk aversion coefficient.\footnote{When $\gamma = 1$, the CRRA utility function becomes the logarithm function $U(w) = \log w$.
-A problem with log utility can be regarded as a special case of the mean--variance problem for log returns in \cite{ddj2020calibrating} and \citet{jiang2022reinforcement}.
+A problem with log utility can be regarded as a special case of the mean-variance problem for log returns in \cite{ddj2020calibrating} and \citet{jiang2022reinforcement}.
 Hence we restrict our attention to the case of $\gamma \neq 1$ in this paper.}